pekrau/jsondocdb/README.md

     db["in_index"] = {"key": "k3"}
     db["not_in_index"] = {"key2": "k4"}

-# 'find' returns a list of id's for matching documents from the named index.
+# 'lookup' returns a list of id's for matching documents from the named index.
 # Note that this operation does not require a transaction.

-found = db.find("key_index", "k2")
+found = db.lookup("key_index", "k2")
 if len(found) == 1 and db[found[0]] == doc:
     print("Found doc is equal to previously input.")